 Aftercare that protects a refined result

-Make-up can often be worn after a suitable interval if there is no broken skin, but keep everything clean and minimal if you’re prone to irritation.
-If you bruise easily, plan your appointment with social events in mind – you can look great quickly, but you can’t always predict exactly how your skin will respond.
+Make up can often be worn after a suitable interval if there is no broken skin, but keep everything clean and minimal if you’re prone to irritation.
+If you bruise easily, plan your appointment with social events in mind, you can look great quickly, but you can’t always predict exactly how your skin may respond.

 Dermal fillers are medical treatments.
 Even when performed conservatively, they can involve temporary effects such as swelling, tenderness, redness, or bruising.
 Less common complications can occur, and some can be serious.

 If your main goal is lifting lax skin, filler may offer support but it does not replace surgical lifting.
-If your concern is primarily skin texture or pigmentation, you may be better served by an advanced skincare plan and other skin-focused treatments.
-Often, the best aesthetic outcomes come from sequencing: improving skin quality first, then adding small amounts of structure where needed.
+If your concern is primarily skin texture or pigmentation, you may be better served by an advanced skincare plan and other skin focused treatments.
+Often, considered aesthetic outcomes often come from sequencing: improving skin quality first, then adding small amounts of structure where needed.

 Common misconceptions that lead to “overdone” cheeks